 Western Australian Land Access Working Group

-Identifying opportunities to further strengthen Western Australia’s land access processes for private land will be the focus of the Western Australian Land Access Working Group, formed as part of a Parliamentary Inquiry recommendation.
+Identifying opportunities to further improve Western Australia’s land access arrangements for private land will be the focus of the Western Australian Land Access Working Group, formed as part of a Parliamentary Inquiry recommendation.